black-studio/black-studio-tinymce-widget/README.md

 ## Upgrade Notice ##

-### 2.6.0 ###
+### 2.6.1 ###
+If you're using WPML, double check our FAQ, as version 2.6 introduced some changes regarding widgets translations.
-Version 2.x is a major update.
-If you are upgrading from version 1.x please ensure to backup your database before upgrading.
+Important: Always ensure to backup your database before upgrading.